 We are ready to choose $\cM_1$ and $\cM_2$. \begin{itemize} \item $ \cM_1 $ is the $\Phi$-orbit containing $g_0^+$.

 \item $\cM_2$ is the $\Phi$-orbit containing $\ell^+$ for $r < r'$ and $\ell^-$ for $r > r'$. \end{itemize}

-\begin{remark} Following the same ideas of \cite[Proposition 7.15]{1}, $r'$ can be obtained counting the squares in the value set of the polynomial $f(\xi)$, defined in Theorem \ref{th:III}.
-More precisely, we obtain that the number of $\xi \in \bfq$ for which $f(\xi) \in \square_q$ equals $2r'-1$. \end{remark} This lead us to the following proposition. \begin{proposition} Condition \emph{(B)} for case \emph{(III)} holds if and only if or
+\begin{remark} As in \cite[Proposition 7.15]{1}, $r'$ is obtained counting the squares in the value set of the polynomial $f(\xi)$, defined in Theorem \ref{th:III}.
+More precisely, we obtain that the number of $\xi \in \bfq$ for which $f(\xi) \in \square_q$ equals $2r'-1$. \end{remark} Therefore we have the following proposition. \begin{proposition} Condition \emph{(B)} for case \emph{(III)} holds if and only if or

-\end{proposition} \begin{proof} Note that $n_P=\frac{1}{2}(q+3)$ and condition (B) holds if and only if half of them is in $\cM_1 \cup \cM_2$.
-The choices for $r$ and $r'$ are readily seen. \end{proof} Thus, Theorem \ref{th:III} follows.
+\end{proposition} \begin{proof} Note that $n_P=\frac{1}{2}(q+3)$ and that condition (B) holds if and only if half of them is in $\cM_1 \cup \cM_2$.
+The choices of $r$ and $r'$ are readily seen. \end{proof} Thus, Theorem \ref{th:III} follows.

 Since the properties of the plane curve $\cC_4$